aquarter147/3D_test/README.md

 `python nerf_train.py`

+### 2.4 Mesh reconstruction
+After training the model, you can run mesh_reconstruction.py to save the mesh:
+`python mesh_reconstruction.py`

 ### 2.4 Optimize (40 pts)
 Run the test.py to test model.
 Optimize the model to have the best results with PSNR metric.
+`python test.py`

 ## 3. Report
 After doing the implementation of NERF, report your results in a .pdf file.